Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 Go to https://www.cosmos.esa.int/web/hipparcos/common-star-names and try different HID numbers.
 Some HID doesn't have a ProperName.

-For example, HID 71683 is named "Rigel Kentaurus A" and it is 1.34 parsec (Distance).
+For example, HID 71683 is named "Rigel Kentaurus A" and its distance is 1.34 parsec.
 Rigel Kentaurus A is part of a triple star system called Alpha Centauri that is the nearest star system to the Sun.

 img src="images/4.jpg" width="640"